kubespray/kubespray-cli/README.md

                             ssh key for authentication on remote servers -u ANSIBLE_USER, --user ANSIBLE_USER
                             Ansible SSH user (remote user)
+      -N KUBE_NETWORK, --kube-network KUBE_NETWORK
+                            Network to be used inside the cluster (/16), (must not overlap with any of your infrastructure networks).
+                            default: 10.233.0.0/16
       -n {flannel,weave,calico}, --network-plugin {flannel,weave,calico}
       --aws                 Kubernetes deployment on AWS
       --gce                 Kubernetes deployment on GCE